-Medicare is health insurance coverage for people ages 65 and over.
-You may also be eligible for Medicare if you’re under 65 and are living with certain disabilities or health conditions.
+Medicare is health insurance coverage for people age 65 and over.
+You may also be eligible for Medicare if you’re under 65 years old and are living with certain disabilities or health conditions.

 Medicare plans in California include:

 - original Medicare: a federal health insurance program administered by the Centers for Medicare & Medicaid Services (CMS)